Koriagami/OSU-Roulette/README.md

 - Confetti animation on winning
 - Configurable options
 - Option to remove already drawn segments
-- Option to add custom image for the winning prize by adding the beatmapset ID
+- Option to add custom image for the winning map by adding the beatmapset ID